Best Nurse Practitioner Programs in Utah – 2021

 Post BSN to DNP Concentrations: Family Nurse Practitioner (FNP)

 This BSN to DNP program seamlessly allows you to graduate with a doctoral degree in nursing and become a nurse practitioner in the state of UT.
 A BSN with a minimum GPA of 3.30, an active RN license, and at least two years of work experience as a nurse makes you an ideal candidate for this program.
 The program is designed to equip you with the clinical knowledge and skills in primary care to impact direct and indirect patient care.
 To graduate you must complete 75 credits in MSN, FNP, and DNP courses.
 While the MSN and DNP coursework is offered 100% online, for the FNP courses you are required to take classes in a hybrid format.
 Upon graduation, you can explore high paying jobs in healthcare to improve health outcomes by providing safe nursing care.

 4) Westminster College - Salt Lake City

 NP education at Westminster College is grounded in liberal arts, thereby preparing you with vital professional skills in interpersonal communication, critical thinking, and building an empathetic and compassionate attitude.
 Personalized attention, small-sized classes, and real-world insights make learning at the college a highly fruitful experience, having graduates leave the school with expert skills and a well-rounded education.
-As an NP graduate of this school, you will be able to elbow out the competition to find promising employment opportunities in family practice, acute care clinics, women’s health centers, and hospitals, both locally and nationally.
+As a graduate of one of the best MSN-nurse practitioner programs in Utah, you will be able to elbow out the competition to find promising employment opportunities in family practice, acute care clinics, women’s health centers, and hospitals, both locally and nationally.